SquareSquash/web/doc/README_FOR_APP.md

 data integrity even in situations where Rails fails, or outside of the Rails stack.
 See the various migrations to learn more about the triggers, rules, and constraints being used.

+The {Occurrence} model stores schemaless metadata in an associated {OccurrenceData} model that is backed by a MongoDB document store.
+See the class documentation for both models for more information.

 Observers are used for more high-level triggers, such as creating {Event Events}
 at the appropriate times, or sending emails.
 See the classes in